 GP Superclinic @ Midland Railway Workshops is a state of the art medical centre located within the iconic railway workshops.
 Our Superclinic is conveniently located opposite the new Midland Hospital and is close to rail and public transport.
-Free parking on site and disabled facilities are available.
+Free parking on site, paid parking across the road and disabled facilities are available.

 We are passionate about illness prevention, quality of life, chronic disease management and whole person health care.
 Our goals focus on providing support for preventative health care including promotion of healthy lifestyles, educating our patients, addressing risk factor and lifestyle modification and improving early detection and management of chronic diseases such as diabetes, hypertension, heart disease, respiratory disease, mental illness, asthma and more.
 As well as breaking down barriers impeding specialist integration into the primary care setting and improving these services in the community.

 New patients undergo a comprehensive health check-up on their first visit to the Clinic, conducted by our highly skilled and professional healthcare team.

 Our Superclinic is passionate about providing patient centred care which involves all members of the health care team.

 Our Mission Statement